PREVIOUSLY: Joe Simon and Jack Kirby’s FIGHTING AMERICAN

 Whatever the reasons, this book attempted to keep the satirical tone of the original stories, with a healthy dose of humor.
 The character was still owned by Joe Simon and the Jack Kirby Estate and was simply licensed to DC for this series, so it is assumed to be set in its own separate continuity from the mainstream DC universe.
 There is a big costume party in the finale issue where several people are dressed like various DC heroes, including Batman, Robin, and The Flash, and a bystander sees Fighting American in costume and says “are you Captain Am-“ but Fighting American cuts him off and say he’s not him.

 Writers Dave Rawson and Pat McGreal updated the character’s origin and set it in the then-present day of 1994.
 We learn that in 1984, Johnny Flagg was a successful daytime TV talk show host who focused on political and financial corruption, and Nelson Flagg was his younger brother who worked for the show.
 One of Johnny’s targets was man called Poison Ivan, re-imagined here as a corrupt businessman ala Ivan Boesky.
-One night, Ivan has Johnny shot in a drive-by with Nelson seeing the whole thing.
-Right at that moment, Government agents from the secret Project Fighting American take Nelson and Johnny’s corpse to a secret lab, where the scientist tell Nelson about the plan to put his brain into Johnny’s rebuilt body to create a superhero to fight the evils of Communism.
+One night, Ivan has Johnny shot in a drive-by shooting, with Nelson seeing the whole thing.
+Right at that moment, Government agents from the secret Project Fighting American show up and take take Nelson along with Johnny’s corpse to a secret lab, where the scientists tell Nelson about the plan to put his brain into Johnny’s rebuilt body to create a superhero to fight the evils of Communism.
 Nelson is needed specifically because it’s said that the mind-transfer only works when there’s a genetic match between the two people.
 So Nelson agrees.
-But he’s not told until after he’s put unconscious that the transfer will take several years to complete.
+But he’s not told until after he’s put unconscious that the transfer will take ten years to complete.

 Meanwhile, a secret evil organization known only as the Free Association is working behind the scenes to destroy the Fighting American, and they keep sending new villains after him.
 Along the way, the story takes several unexpected turns.

-The face the villains GROSS NATIONAL PRODUCT, who is huge and gross and has some kind of hypnotic powers, and DEF IZZIT, a White man in a tiger-print trenchcoat who speaks in rhymes.
+They face the villains GROSS NATIONAL PRODUCT, who is huge and gross and has some kind of hypnotic powers, and DEF IZZIT, a White man in a tiger-print trench-coat who speaks in rhymes.
 And it ends with Fighting American arrested and taken to jail.